Latent Semantic Indexing: Why It Won’t Benefit Your SEO

 If you love SEO or are wanting to learn more about how to create high-quality, user-focused content that ranks, you’ve more than likely come across the term Latent Semantic Indexing (LSI).

-Before we begin to understand whether or not LSI has any effect on your SEO, it’s important to know what the science around it is and how the term came to fruition.
+Before we begin to understand whether or not LSI has any effect on your SEO, it’s important to understand the history of Latent Semantic Indexing and its applications towards natural language processing.

 What Is Latent Semantic Indexing?